• Recipes

 Substitutions

-- Maple Syrup - as mentioned above, a small amount of sugar helps the culturing process since almonds are naturally very low in sugars and carbohydrates.
+• Maple Syrup - as mentioned above, a small amount of sugar helps the yogurt culture since almonds are naturally very low in sugars and carbohydrates.
 Feel free to substitute cane sugar or agave syrup if you don't have maple syrup.

-- Agar - if you don't mind thinner yogurt with a consistency more like kefir, feel free to omit the agar.
-There isn't a comparable substitute that's vegan.
+• Agar - if you don't mind thinner yogurt with a consistency more similar to kefir, feel free to omit the agar.
+I don't know of a comparable substitute that's vegan.

-- Blender - A high speed blender like a Vitamix works best to create almond milk, but don't fret if you only have a standard blender.
+• Blender - A high speed blender like a Vitamix works best for making almond milk, but don't fret if you only have a standard blender.
 To help the blender along, soak the almonds overnight or in hot water for about 2 hours before blending.

-How to Make Vegan Yogurt Without an Instant Pot
+How to Make Almond Yogurt Without an Instant Pot

 The goal is to keep the almond milk at a fairly constant 105 to 110 degrees F during the culturing period.

-But before you start stressing about it, keep in mind humans have been making yogurt for thousands and thousands of years without the help of electricity or kitchen appliances!
+But don't stress over it!
+Keep in mind that humans have been making yogurt for thousands and thousands of years without the help of electricity or kitchen appliances!

-While an Instant Pot with yogurt function makes the process very easy, it's certainly not the only way to make yogurt at home.
+While an Instant Pot with yogurt function makes the process super easy, it's certainly not the only way to make yogurt at home.
 Here are a few alternative methods:

-- Place the jars in a draft-free spot in the house.
+• Place the jars in a draft-free spot in the house.
 Wrap them with a towel, and wrap a heating pad around the towel.
-Set it on low, cycling it on and off if needed so that it doesn't get too warm.
+Set it on low, cycling it on and off if needed so it doesn't get too warm.

-Store the jar(s) of yogurt in the refrigerator and use within 1 week.
+Store the yogurt in the refrigerator and use within 1 week.

 As with any yogurt, a small amount of water may separate during storage.
 Either discard it, or stir it back into the yogurt.